mrkieumy/YOLOv3_PyTorch/README.md

 mean Average Precision:  	73.2%

+Noted that, this result is updated recently in our new paper (will be available soon), different with our ICIAP 2019 paper.

 ## Citation
 We really hope this repository is useful for you.
 Please cite our paper as
 ```